 You will generally receive your certificates of authenticity and authentication report within two weeks.
 Some complicated cases with difficult to research Ambrogiani paintings or drawings take longer.

 Our clients include Ambrogiani collectors, investors, tax authorities, insurance adjusters, appraisers, valuers, auctioneers, Federal agencies and many law firms.

-We Perform Pierre Ambrogiani art authentication.
-Pierre Ambrogiani appraisal.
-Pierre Ambrogiani certificates of authenticity (COA).
-Pierre Ambrogiani analysis, research, scientific tests, full art authentications.
+We perform Pierre Ambrogiani art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Pierre Ambrogiani or we will sell it for you.

 Pierre Ambrogiani was born on the island of Corsica, and strangely, never attended art school or had art instruction of any kind.
 Ambrogiani would go on to exhibit his work in Marseille, Paris and New York, despite his lack of artistic instruction.
 Perhaps, due to never being academically exposed to Classical elements or new styles of painting, Ambrogiani became categorized as an Expressionist.
 However, for being a self-taught artist, Ambrogiani’s style is anything but naïve, and he became well-recognized and respected.